Andrew-Ochieng/Andrew-Ochieng/README.md

 ## 📖 About me

 * 💻 I'm a Frontend software developer
-* 💻 I'm a Technical Mentor In Moringa School
+* 💻 I'm a Student at Moringa School
 * 🎨 I'm a self-taught UI/UX designer
 * 🍥 I'm also self-taught graphics designer
 * 🎓 I'm a Bachelors' Degree in Education Graduate